 In the past, I used the Chase Sapphire Preferred Visa Card, BUT after discovering that JP Morgan Chase is the top financier of global fossil fuel projects (In 2019, Chase financed almost $65 Billion in the fossil fuel sector), I could no longer justify using a credit card that is so opposed to my values.

 I have since switched to an Aspiration Spend & Save Account debit card.
 Aspiration is a B-Corp company that provides sustainable and socially-conscious cash management services.
-You can also earn from 3-10% back on Conscience Coalition purchases.
+You can also earn from 3-10% back on Conscience Coalition purchases, which you can then use for travel.
 If you sign up with my Aspiration link, you’ll get $50 when you open an account.

 The bottom line: if you already have a credit card that isn’t gaining you miles or worthwhile perks, then why not switch to one that does?
 If you don’t have a credit card and are looking to gain credit, this is a perfect way! **As long as you pay your minimum payments every month (full payments are even better to avoid interest fees), then you will improve your credit score, and gain something extra every time you spend.**